Renovus-Tech/solarec-react/README.md

 # Solarec

-Frontend React application for Solarec.
+React Web Application for Solarec.

 ## Table of Contents